kapilbamotriya123/Social-media-app/README.md

 2. then define the validation and type of schema
 3. comp/comments/action.ts
 4. then we built route which fetches the comments from

+**Now we will build a notification system**
+1. create the notification model with reciepient and issuer property and an optional post id if it is related to post
+2. then we will add the notification entry everytime we were adding any entry to the database
+3. we use prisma transactions to send the two db request at once and if one fails the other revert back to original